 The fundamental things apply.
 “The Peptidergic Control Circuit for Sighing,” recently published in the prestigious journal Nature, has made us rethink our fundamental belief that sighs are only “long, deep breaths expressing sadness, relief or exhaustion.”
 Often prompting someone to say, “What’s wrong?”
 As it turns out, sighs “also occur spontaneously every few minutes to reinflate alveoli, and sighing increases under hypoxia, stress, and certain psychiatric conditions.”
-Thanks to the clever researchers led by Dr. Jack Feldman at UCLA, and their collaborators at Stanford University School of Medicine, we now know a lot more about this process (see Fig. 1 below and Reference Summary on Pg.
-4).
+Thanks to the clever researchers led by Dr. Jack Feldman at UCLA, and their collaborators at Stanford University School of Medicine, we now know a lot more about this process (see Fig. 1 below and Reference Summary).

 The Bötzinger Complex plays an important role in controlling breathing and was named by UCLA Professor Jack Feldman in 1978.
 Feldman named this area after a bottle of white wine named Botzinger present at his table (perhaps he was allowing it to breathe) during a scientific meeting in Hirschhorn, Germany, that year.
 Jack Feldman named the most rostral portion of the ventral respiratory group and continues to pave the way for important respiratory research.
 It’s a song we all need to hear, so: Play it again, . . .
 Jack!

 Deservedly, Jack Feldman’s findings went viral.
 Here are just a few of the links to interviews and commentary:

 - The Washington Post: “Scientists uncover the brain mechanism that makes you sigh.”

 - The LA Times: “Scientists locate the part of the brain where sighs are made.”

 - NPR: “Sorry, Bogie, a Sigh Is Not Just A Sigh.”